kayla-fernando/Eyelid-conditioning-analysis/README.md

 The scripts and functions in this repository are modifications of the original analysis code found at github.com/blinklab/neuroblinks.

-shadedErrorBar.m is a public function available on MATLAB File Exchange that is used in the following script: calibEyelidSumsAllTrials.m
+shadedErrorBar.m is a public function available on MATLAB File Exchange that is used in the following script: plotLearningCurves.m

 Image processing software (FIJI/ImageJ) is requried for imageSubtraction.m